apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Apple says Mac users targeted in zero-day cyberattacks**
+**Trump names Linda McMahon as his pick for Education secretary**

-You can read more about it [here](https://techcrunch.com/2024/11/19/apple-says-mac-users-targeted-in-zero-day-cyberattacks/).
+You can read more about it [here](https://www.cnn.com/2024/11/19/politics/linda-mcmahon-education-secretary-trump/index.html).

 ## Requirements
 - Python 3.8